 Subsequently, having done much trial judging in England, he was invited to judge in Florida, USA.
 This led to 16 visits to the States and Canada, over a period of 10 years, judging over 60 trials, and giving numerous sheepdog training clinics.
 Three times, he has judged in South Africa, including their Nationals on 2 occasions.

 For many years, other commitments restricted the number of trials he could attend.
-But now, with Lola, he is frequently competing all over the North of England.
+But now, with Lola and Keef, he is frequently competing all over the North of England.

 "I really enjoyed watching Richard demonstrate the dogs’ abilities.
 He and the dogs are very highly skilled.
 A pleasure to see..."